-Jennifer Falcn Department of English 500 W. University Ave.
+Jennifer Falcón Department of English 500 W. University Ave.
 El Paso, Texas 79968 E-Mail: jfalcon3@utep.edu Teaching Philosophy

 I believe the best part of teaching is witnessing students’ progress and gain knowledge throughout a semester.
 I teach to help them learn, to watch them grow, and this growth is not as a result of what I’ve done as a teacher, but of the work they’ve done as students.
+To help facilitate students’ growth as writers, as researchers, and communicators, I approach teaching with an eye on four things: draw from theories and concepts in digital composition and digital rhetoric; I also work hard to create an active and engaged environment in my classes; and I create opportunities for meaningful collaboration.

+Digital rhetoric and multiliteracies

-To help facilitate growth as writers, as researchers and , I theories and concepts in digital composition and digital rhetoricI define digital rhetoric rhetorical theories and practices in a digital environment, but as a relationship between the composer and the device, platform, network, or software . rhetorical choices , knowledge, and effectiveness as much as .
+I define digital rhetoric not only as the application of rhetorical theories and practices in a digital environment, but as a relationship between the composer and the device, platform, network, or software individuals and groups use to compose.
+Students’ rhetorical choices speak to their understanding of digital tools, their knowledge, and their effectiveness as much as a final project. .

-For this reason I use the first-year composition classroom as a space to begin introducing theories in digital rhetoric, as well as practices in digital rhetoric.
-These practices are scaffolded and first appear as minor or low-stakes assignments and eventually work up to major multimodal, or multimedia assignments.
+For this reason I use the first-year composition classroom as a space to begin introducing theories and practices in digital rhetoric..
+These theories and practices are scaffolded and first appear as minor or low-stakes assignments and eventually work up to major multimodal, or multimedia assignments.
 In professional writing classes I require students to compose brochures, presentation aids, or slideshows as supplemental material to enhance their presentations.
 This urges students to continue to think about the relationship between their audience, the genre they are composing in, and the constraints and benefits using specific software, platforms, and devices to compose.

 Due to the continuous increase of the role of technology in our daily lives, both inside and outside the classroom, changes in how we communicate are ever present and these changes in turn directly impact our understanding of literacy and composition.
 As an instructor, I find this provides me with the opportunity teach assignments that help to develop students’ digital multiliteracies using devices, software, networks and platforms they are familiar with, but may not view as an example of something they can do in academic writing and/or communication.